A (re-)introduction to the extensible shell

 map @ i {cd $i; rm -f *} /tmp /var/tmp

-In this example, @ i {cd $i; rm -f *} is a lambda expression—an inline function—which takes an argument i, cds to the directory named in $i, and then rm -fs everything in the directory.
-Blocks of code (“code fragments”) can also be passed around in variables, represented as {commands in curly braces}.
+In this example, @ i {cd $i; rm -f *} is a lambda expression—an anonymous, inline function—which takes an argument i, cds to the directory named in $i, and then rm -fs everything in the directory.
+Blocks of code (“code fragments” in es-speak), represented as {commands in curly braces}, can also be passed around in variables or passed as arguments to functions.
 These blocks of code function like lambda expressions, except that they bind no arguments.

 ; var = {echo first} {echo second}